fenago/apache-solr/lab_guides/Lab_6.md

 -   Autocomplete

-We will look at some of these functions in detail later in this chapter, but first Let's understand every component that performs an important role during searches and generates impressive results.
+We will look at some of these functions in detail later in this lab, but first Let's understand every component that performs an important role during searches and generates impressive results.